- Solicitors For Business

-Child Brain Injury Claims
+Child Head Injury Claims

-The personal injury team at JMW understands the impact that a child’s brain injury has on theirs and their family’s lives, and it is our job is to ensure families are well informed and equipped to handle the difficult times ahead.
+The personal injury team at JMW understands the impact that a child’s brain injury has on theirs and their family’s lives, and it is our job is to ensure families are well informed and well equipped to handle the difficult times ahead.

 One of the ways we do this is by helping families to claim compensation, which can go a long way to assisting with recovery from an injury.
 If your child has suffered a brain injury as a result of someone else’s negligence, speak to a solicitor at JMW today.
-Simply call us now on 0800 054 6078 or fill in the enquiry form and we will get back to you.
+Simply call us now on 0800 054 6078 or fill in the online enquiry form and we will get back to you.

 Broadly, our services include: